-How to get the most out of your formal attire
+How to Get the Most out of Your Party Attire

-A newly wedded couple walks down stairs, their faces partially obscured by balloons
+A newly wedded couple with faces obscured by balloons

 It's wedding season!
 Are you crisscrossing the country (or globe) this year to toast multiple happy couples?
-If so, here are some easy ways to maximize your formal attire this wedding season.
+If so, here are some easy ways to maximize your party attire this wedding season.

 Suits made of cotton, linen and seersucker are moisture-wicking, lightweight and perfect for summer heat.
 Silk dresses look elegant but sweat can show through, so go sleeveless or opt for a loose silhouette.
 Linen, cotton and chiffon dresses feel good outdoors and on the dance floor!

 No matter how well we pack, more often than not we find our clothes with wrinkles or creases.
-Bring an iron steamer if your hotel doesn't provide one and a lint lifter to spruce up.
-Consider packing a sewing kit too, which can be a great help in a pinch (like when you spot a loose button at the eleventh hour!).
+Bring a travel steamer if your hotel doesn't provide one and a lint remover to spruce up.
+Consider packing a sewing kit too.
+It can be a great help in a pinch, like when you spot a loose button at the eleventh hour!

-šŸ¤ Flush stains out with water & use a spray
+🤍 Flush stains out with water + use a spray

-šŸ¤ Hand wash & air dry delicate fabrics
+🤍 Hand wash and air dry delicate fabrics

 Gif by Team Clean